yh2575/Product-Hunt-Recommender/Data/Data_Dictionary.md

 ## Post and User Files

 The best, most-current data files to use for offline Post and User Analysis are PostsForAnalysis.txt and UsersForAnalysis.txt.
-These file are hefty and will require offline statistical computing environments like Python or R to analyze.
-You may change the extension from .txt to .csv if you wish, as their formatting is comma-separated.

-Post and User Files for Real-time Exploration on data.world

-To keep data exploration, queries, and visualizations on data.world smooth and speedy, we have randomly sampled the full PostsForAnalysis and UsersForAnalysis files down for real-time analysis.
-These are available below as PostsForExploration.csv and UsersForExploration.csv

 ## AllTopics.csv